-Dennis Nilsen to feature in new Sky TV series
+Dennis Nilsen to feature in Sky TV series

 Yet another TV company has been drawn to the trail of death left by Dennis Nilsen – he’s shown above in glasses on the right.
 Nilsen is likely to be one of a number of killers to feature in a new Sky TV series.

-Nilsen is a popular TV subject as earlier this year he was chosen by Emporium Productions for a film made for CBS Reality broadcast on 12 June.
-Given that the last documentary by Crackit Productions was screened less than three years ago, Emporium didn’t offer anything new, but it took an innovative approach that allowed the well-documented case to be examined in the context of the murderer’s mother.
+Nilsen is a popular TV subject and was last chosen by Emporium Productions for one of a series of films made for CBS Reality broadcast on 12 June 2017.
+Given that the last documentary by Crackit Productions was screened less than three years earlier, Emporium didn’t offer anything new, but it took an innovative approach that allowed the well-documented case to be examined in the context of the murderer’s mother.

 Nilsen grew up in a strict Catholic household which after the shock death at sea of his grandfather Andrew Whyte, was dominated by women: his mother, grandmother and aunt.
 Although the Home Office has refused to release Nilsen’s 1000-plus page autobiography, he has been able to say how after he saw his grandfather’s body he began to question all aspects of life and death.